cosmos72/stmx/README.md

 Status
 ------

-As of June 2013, STMX is being written by Massimiliano Ghilardi and is considered by the author to be stable.
+As of July 2013, STMX is being written by Massimiliano Ghilardi and is considered by the author to be stable.

 STMX is a full rewrite of CL-STM, which has been developed by Hoan Ton-That